SFDO-Tooling/sfdo-template/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

     cp env.example $VIRTUAL_ENV/bin/postactivate

-Edit this file to change ``DJANGO_SECRET_KEY`` to any arbitrary string value.

 Now run ``workon {{cookiecutter.project_slug}}`` again to set those environment variables.

 Your ``PATH`` (and environment variables) will be updated when you ``workon {{cookiecutter.project_slug}}`` and restored when you ``deactivate``.
-This will make sure that whenever you are working on MD, you use the MD-specific version of Node instead of any system-wide Node you may have.
+This will make sure that whenever you are working on the project, you use the project-specific version of Node instead of any system-wide Node you may have.

 **All of the remaining steps assume that you have the virtualenv activated